 App Management

+The CLI exposes many operational commands to manage Nuon Apps.
 To see all available commands, run: nuon apps --help.

 Pinning an App

-You can pin an app, which will set its ID as a default argument to all app commands.
+You can pin an App, which will set its ID as a default argument to all app commands.
 This is helpful to avoid having to pass -a to each command.

 nuon apps select